-Sarah serves on the 9th and 12th Congressional district executive committee as well as is serving on her sixth year on the North Carolina Republican Party’s Executive Committee.
+Sarah served on the Ninth, Twelfth and Fourteenth Congressional district executive committees as well as served 8 years on the North Carolina Republican Party’s Executive Committee.
 She has been a delegate and alternate delegate to the Republican National Convention and a delegate to the national conventions of the College Republicans, Young Republicans and National Federation of Republican Women, where she served as a keynote speaker in 2017.
 She was especially proud to bring the largest delegation of under-40 delegates from any state as the chair of the Kentucky YRs to the 2008 RNC in Minneapolis and to grow the organization’s membership by 400% in her first year as chair.

 Her public service includes the White House’s Office of Presidential Correspondence, the Office of the Governor of Kentucky, the Louisville Metro Council and with the Board of Elections.
 She previously consulted on local, statewide and federal races, specializing in media and crisis communications.
 Her campaign experience includes serving as the National Director of Scheduling for the Jon Huntsman for President campaign and as the first female campaign manager for a gubernatorial race in Kentucky.